5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- [**IntelBluetoothFirmware**](https://github.com/OpenIntelWireless/IntelBluetoothFirmware): Kext for Intel Bluetooth Cards.
 Use instead of `BrcmPatchRam` and Plugins if you don't use a Broadcom BT Card
 	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall while looking for a Touch ID sensor.
 	- [**Feature Unlock**](https://github.com/acidanthera/FeatureUnlock): Unlocks additional features like Sidecar, NighShift, Airplay to Mac, Universal Control and Content Caching.
 Under macOS Monterey, Content Caching also requires `-allow_assetcache` boot-arg.
+	- [**RestictEvents.kext**](https://github.com/acidanthera/RestrictEvents): Combined with boot-arg `revpatch=diskread,memtab`, it enables "Memory" tab in "About this Mac" section and disables "Uninitialized Disk" warning in Finder (for macOS 10.14 and older).

 7. **Backlight Brightness Level tweaks** (optional):
   - Set boot-arg `applbkl=1` for reasonable maximum brightness level controlled by `WhateverGreen`.